HARP 2.0 Program Allows Many New Jersey Homeowners to Take Advantage of Low Refinance Rates and Lower Their Monthly Mortgage Payments

 New Jersey homeowners who are living under negative equity may be able to use the HARP 2.0 government program to allow them to refinance at lower interest rates.

-Toms River, NJ -- (SBWIRE) -- 07/17/2012 -- More people than ever with homes in distress are able to refinance under the HARP 2.0 program.
+Warren, NJ -- (SBWIRE) -- 01/25/2013 -- More people than ever with homes in distress are able to refinance under the HARP 2.0 program.
 This bodes well for homeowners looking to reduce their interest rates and lower their monthly mortgage payments.

 The only problem is that still many New Jersey homeowners don't know the program exists.

-New Jersey mortgage originator, Tom Altieri educates his potential clients on the basics of this program at his Online HARP Refinance Information Center.
+New Jersey mortgage originator, Cheryl Sheasby (NMLS #277150) educates his potential clients on the basics of this program at his Online HARP Refinance Information Center.

 In October 2011, Fannie Mae and Freddie Mac along with the Federal Housing Finance Agency (FHFA) announced modifications to the Home Affordable Refinance Program to make it easier for lenders to refinance mortgages in New Jersey.